Friendly Thailand stares down the barrel of rising gun crime

 All Thai government employees are entitled to buy guns at a discount.
 Some officials declare the weapon lost and sell it on the black market for up to the equivalent of $2,600, says police chief Khamronwit.

-According to Interior Ministry records, 6.2 million licences have been issued in a country with a population of 69 million.
+According to Interior Ministry records, 6.2 million licenses have been issued in a country with a population of 69 million.

 Over 1,100 km (700 miles) away from Bangkok, in the country’s three southernmost provinces bordering Malaysia, a Muslim insurgency that reignited in 2004 brought with it raids by suspected insurgents on army weapons depots.